-Arizona voters sue Maricopa County over 'Sharpiegate'
+Arizona voters sue Maricopa County over Sharpie use at polling sites, as officials say votes will count

 Aguilera had been given a Sharpie to fill out her ballot and said she "noticed the ink was bleeding through."
 The suit claims that a machine failed to read her ballot and that poll workers would not provide her with a second or duplicate ballot.
 Aguilera believes her vote was not counted.

-Kolodin said the group he represents seeks that voters be given the right to resubmit their ballots and acknowledgment that the use of the Sharpies was improper.
+Kolodin said the group he represents is seeking the right to resubmit their ballots and acknowledgment that the use of the Sharpies was improper.

-Aguilera and Kolodin's case will go before a Maricopa County Superior Court Judge on Thursday afternoon.
+Aguilera and Kolodin's case is expected to go before a Maricopa County Superior Court Judge on Thursday afternoon.

-Discarding of ballots filled out with Sharpies would take on heightened importance in Arizona, a traditionally red state that Fox News called for President Trump's challenger, Joe Biden, placing him closer to the White House.
+Arizona is a traditionally red state that Fox News called for President Trump's challenger, Joe Biden, placing him closer to the White House.

-The president's reelection campaign has maintained that Trump can win the state and demanded heightened transparency into the counting of ballots, leading to tense protests overnight.
+The president's reelection campaign has maintained that Trump can still win the state and demanded heightened transparency into the counting of ballots, leading to tense protests overnight.

 CLICK HERE TO INTERACT WITH FOX NEWS VOTER ANALYSIS